suisei-pettan/CUAgain/readme.md

 ---
 ## Quick Deployment

-1. Download the corresponding architecture file from releases to your server
-2. Unzip the package
-3. Edit config.yaml for further configuration
-4. Grant write permission to the downloaded binary file
-5. Run the binary file
+1. Install the Go runtime environment

+2. In the directory on your server where you want to deploy CUAgain, execute: `git clone https://github.com/suisei-pettan/CUAgain.git`

+3. Enter the project directory and complete server configuration according to the configuration instructions below

 ---
 ## Configuration Instructions